PrivSec-dev/privsec.dev/content/os/Choosing Your Desktop Linux Distribution.md

 Future versions of Whonix will likely include [full system AppArmor policies](https://github.com/Whonix/apparmor-profile-everything) and a [sandbox app launcher](https://www.whonix.org/wiki/Sandbox-app-launcher) to fully confine all processes on the system.

 Although Whonix is best used [in conjunction with Qubes](https://www.whonix.org/wiki/Qubes/Why_use_Qubes_over_other_Virtualizers), Qubes-Whonix has [various disadvantages](https://forums.whonix.org/t/qubes-whonix-security-disadvantages-help-wanted/8581) when compared to other hypervisors.

-### Tails

-[Tails](https://tails.boum.org/) is a live operating system based on Debian focusing on anonimity and amnesia.

-While it is great for counter forensics as nothing is written to the disk; it is not a hardened distribution like Whonix.
-It lacks many anonymity and security features that Whonix has and gets updated much less often (only once every six weeks).
-A Tails system that is compromised by malware may potentially bypass the transparent proxy allowing for the user to be deanonymized.